Gonusi/gonusi.github.io/posts/2021-08/social-feed-item-view-duration-tracking-part-1/index.md

 - save the data of each session in localStorage and build a statistical dashboard to better interpret results;
 - look for ways to adjust for increasing scroll speed as the session progresses.

-Check the full code on (Github)[https://github.com/Gonusi/in-browser-view-duration-tracking-using-intersection-observer] or (codesandbox[https://codesandbox.io/s/in-browser-feed-item-view-duration-tracking-using-intersection-observer-zxgi7?file=/src/components/ViewDurationTracker/ViewDurationTracker.jsx:0-1643]).
+Check the full code on [Github](https://github.com/Gonusi/in-browser-view-duration-tracking-using-intersection-observer) or[codesandbox](https://codesandbox.io/s/in-browser-feed-item-view-duration-tracking-using-intersection-observer-zxgi7?file=/src/components/ViewDurationTracker/ViewDurationTracker.jsx:0-1643]).

 Bye for now, have a great day.
 Kasparas